Two-sided bell-shaped sequences: Abstract

 \section{Abstract}

 A nonnegative real function $f$ is \emph{bell-shaped} if it converges to zero at $\pm\infty$ and the $n$th derivative of $f$ changes sign $n$ times for every $n = 0, 1, 2, \ldots$\, Similarly, a nonnegative sequence $(a(k) : k \in \Z)$ is \emph{bell-shaped} if it converges to zero at $\pm\infty$ and the $n$th iterated difference of $a(k)$ changes sign $n$ times for every $n = 0, 1, 2, \ldots$\, A characterisation of bell-shaped functions was given by Thomas Simon and the first named author, and recently a similar result for one-sided bell-shaped sequences was found by the authors.
 In the present article we give a complete description of two-sided bell-shaped sequences.
 Our main result proves that bell-shaped sequences are convolutions of \emph{Pólya frequency sequences} and what we call \emph{absolutely monotone-then-completely monotone sequences}, and it provides an equivalent, and relatively easy to verify, condition in terms of holomorphic extensions of the generating function.
+We also prove that if $f$ is a bell-shaped function, then $f(k)$ is a bell-shaped sequence.